 Overview of Assisted-Living Real Estate Options

-When a parent moves into assisted living, the “right” choice:—sell the house, keep it, or clear the estate—depends on finances, legal authority, care costs, and long‑term plans.
 Most families ultimately sell the home because assisted‑living costs are high and home equity is often needed to pay for care.
 If Medicaid is going to be part of the equation, there are special considerations about when to sell the house.

 Below is an introduction to considerations as you think through the decision.
 Courtesy of CoPilot AI analysis of Elder Law websites.

-DISCLAIMER: This is not intended to be legal advice.
-This is provided to help potential real estate clients as they enter into this transition from living at home, to living in an Assisted Living Facility.
+DISCLAIMER: This is not intended to be legal advice This is provided to help potential real estate clients as they enter into this transition from living at home, to living in an Assisted Living Facility.
 Please consult with an Estate Attorney on all legal matters.

-🧭 Step 1: Understand the Financial Reality
+🧭 Step 1: What Is The Financial Reality

-Assisted living is expensive.
-National averages range from $4,800–$5,200 per month in many regions.
+Assisted living is expensive!
+National averages range from $4,800–$10,000 per month in many regions.

 Most seniors rely on